 Although a permit is not required for a satellite dish, Property Owners shall notify the Codes Enforcement Officer as to the satellite dish's location prior to the actual installation.
 Satellite dishes cannot be placed on Association property, on Association easements or in any right of way.
+Trees may not be cut down to improve satellite dish reception.

-G. Pools/Hot Tubs
+G. Pools

-- 1) Permits are required from the municipality and association - 2) Pools must be installed in accordance with all Pocono and Stroud Township ordinances and association regulations. - 3) The Code Enforcement Officer shall issue a pool permit once all requirements are met and township permits approved. - 4) All pools and hot tubs shall be constructed in the rear of dwellings only. - 5) No pool or hot tub water whatsoever may be discharged into the community sewer system, swales or allowed to flow onto any adjacent residential lots.
-As per PaDEP regulations, water shall be neutralized before draining occurs.
+- 1) Permits are required for pools. - 2) Pools must be installed in accordance with all Pocono and Stroud Township ordinances. - 3) The ARB shall issue a pool permit once all requirements are met and township permits approved. - 4) All pools must be constructed in the rear of dwellings only, not in front of dwellings. - 5) Whenever a pool is drained, all water from the pool must discharge into existing surface water drainage swales or into roadside drainage ditches.
+No pool water whatsoever may be discharged into the community sewer system or be allowed to flow onto any adjacent residential lots.
+[Cross reference Declaration of Protective Covenants #27].
+Water should be neutralized before draining pools.
+Neutralizing chlorinated water can be achieved simply by leaving it untreated for two (2) to three (3) weeks.